-They have also just opened up a joint visa initiative entitled the UniVisa for around 40 eligible countries.
-This gives travelers access to both countries on one visa within a 30 day period.
-This makes it a lot easier to be able to see both sides of the falls which is considered optimal, however, if your time is limited here are some of the highlights from both Zambia and Zimbabwe and a brief explanation on the subtle differences between the two border areas.
+Both countries have opened up a joint visa initiative called the UniVisa, valid for around 40 eligible countries.
+This gives travelers access to both countries on one visa within a 30 day period and makes it a lot easier to see both sides of the falls.

-The Victoria Waterfall only can be viewed in Zimbabwe all year round
+Victoria Falls can be viewed in Zimbabwe all year round

 In Zambia, the majestic falls will not be seen all year round but only during certain times of the year.
-Around October and November, the waterfall on the Zambian side almost completely dries up, however, this creates an area where one can swim and gaze off the edge, with the help of guides so you don’t get pulled over the side and tumble down the treacherous falls.
-This swimming area is called ‘Devil’s Pool’.
+Around October and November, the waterfall on the Zambian side almost completely dries up, creating an area where one can swim and gaze off the edge, with the help of guides so you don’t get pulled over the side and tumble down the treacherous falls.
+This swimming area is called ‘Devil’s Pool’ and is perfect for brave, dare-devil travellers.

 Accommodation and shopping